Vyral/base-template/_posts/2018-05-09-why-its-still-a-great-time-to-be-a-buyer-or-a-seller-in-our-market.md

 You may have questions about the state of our current market, but have no fear—the latest news is good.

-It’s true that inventory is low in our market—the number of homes that are available on any given day is lower than in was last year.
-However, we’ve noticed that **the inventory that has come onto the market has overall been very good,** and as a result homes are selling very quickly.
-While it doesn’t look like there’s much available, if you’re watching closely, there’s still a real good selection of listings.
+It’s true that inventory is low in our market—the number of homes that are available on any given day is lower than it was last year.
+However, we’ve noticed that **the inventory that has come onto the market has overall been very good,** and as a result, homes are selling very quickly.
+While it doesn’t look like there’s much available, if you’re watching closely, there’s still a good selection of listings.

 Another exciting development that I think has been blown out of proportion is the rise of interest rates.
 For most of 2018, rates have ranged between 3.75% and 4.25%, and now they’re hovering around 4.5%.
 If you consider the fact that the average interest rate over the past 30 or 40 years is 8% though, **current rates are still at a bargain level.** This means you can still either get a historically low payment or buy a lot more house for a lot smaller of a payment.